whtakeda/tamagatchi_app/README.md

 This game is built using the following technologies

--HTML, CSS, and Bootstrap for the GUI
+- HTML, CSS, and Bootstrap for the GUI
--Javascript and jQuery for some interaction between the GUI and Ruby -Ruby and Rails for the routing and data logic -ActiveRecord and Postgresql for the database interaction
+- Javascript and jQuery for some interaction between the GUI and Ruby
+- Ruby and Rails for the routing and data logic
+- ActiveRecord and Postgresql for the database interaction

 ### [User Stories, ERD, and Wireframing](https://trello.com/b/KgZCbZaI/wdi-project-2)